 It applies to, not only traditional artArt refers to a diverse range of human intellectual and expressive activities and the outcomes of those activities.
-Within this context art is further defined... forms, areas of designDesign shapes ideas to become practical solutions and propositions for customers and users.
+Within this context art is further defined as visual art and includes painting, drawing, sculpture, printmaking, photography and work made using digital media. forms, areas of designDesign shapes ideas to become practical solutions and propositions for customers and users.
 Design is all around us, everything man made has been designed.
-The... and architecture, but also digital and contemporary mediaDifferent materials used by artists, such as paint, charcoal, clay and thread.
+The majority of designers work in teams, following a design brief and a process towards realising a commercially driven product, building, system or service and architecture, but also digital and contemporary mediaDifferent materials used by artists, such as paint, charcoal, clay and thread.
 Media is the plural of MEDIUM.
-In this context, it refers to the... such as installationInstallation art describes an artistic genre of site-specific, three-dimensional works designed to transform the perception or shape of a space, film and video.
+In this context, it refers to the thing, substance or process you use to produce an artwork.
+For example, an oil painting is painted using the medium of oil paint; paint, ink and clay are different media.
+It is also used to refer to something that binds pigments together, such as oil, acrylic, gum, egg yolk or wax. such as installationInstallation art describes an artistic genre of site-specific, three-dimensional works designed to transform the perception or shape of a space, film and video.

 See also the Big Landscape 'How' Block titled Virtual and Digital here.